 There’s another big reason Haywood County has racked up accolades as the ultimate motorcycle destination: our friendly people.
 Bikers like you value the human experience.
 It’s more than just a ride, it’s about the people you meet along the way, from other bikers to diner waitresses to roadside produce peddlers.

-A must-see on every biker’s bucket list, Wheels Through Time this all-American motorcycle museum in Maggie Valley has seen visitors from all 50 states and more than 50 countries since opening.
+A must-see on every biker’s bucket list, Dale’s Wheels Through Time this all-American motorcycle museum in Maggie Valley has seen visitors from all 50 states and more than 50 countries since opening.
 True to its moniker of “the museum that runs,” its rare collection of more than 300 vintage and antique motorcycles have been restored to working condition, garnering national attention.
-Right now, they’re scheduled to open sometime in late June, so double-check their website before making any plans to swing by.